 Work locations have printed Work Plans to guide you on the goals of that job.
 In most cases the priorities are left to you based on the traffic and situation you face at the time.
-Work Plans dispersed to the work site keep the timetable size compact and everyone doesn't need to flip through pages of special instructions to find what each only needs for the current location they need to work.
+Work Plans are located at each work site for the crew working the location.
+This keeps the timetable size compact and everyone doesn't need to flip through pages of special instructions to find what only a crew needs for the current location they are working.